 let us earmark a special sum for those who cannot afford to buy.
 Also we should

 instill in our children a sense of compassion so that when they buy something

 they will also think of their unfortunate brethren.
 Let us teach them the art of

 giving.
 We should let them know that there are millions of children in; war torn

-areas of Iraq, Afghanistan, Palestine, Kashmir and Chechnya, the poor and downtrodden
+areas of Palestine, Iraq, Afghanistan, Syria, Kashmir and Chechnya, the poor and downtrodden

 areas of Africa, Asia and South America, and even in the forgotten ghettos